natemc/qiss-clj/README.md

 * generic list literal with holes is a list constructor
 * get rid of :pass-global-env
 * if special form
+* casting and parsing with $
 * stacked adverbs e.g. ,//(1 2 3;(4 5 6;7 8 9)) => [1 2 3 4 5 6 7 8 9]
 * better console output
 * vector conditional form of ?
+* more ascii file I/O options

 ## License